 Before the introduction of the MMR vaccine, all three diseases were extremely common.
 The majority of people had them at some point, usually as children.
 Although many people survived without long-term effects, others were left with serious disabilities and some children died.
 Complications of measles include fatal pneumonia and encephalitis (inflammation of the brain).
 In the year before a vaccine was introduced, 99 people died from measles complications.
 Mumps can cause deafness and meningitis, and in the past rubella caused many babies to be born with serious abnormalities.

 Between 2001 and 2013 there was a sharp rise in the number of UK measles cases, and three people died (see the Measles page for more information).
 Numbers of cases fell in 2014 and 2015, but have started to increase again in 2016.
-In the first half of 2016, 234 measles cases were reported in England and Wales in 2016.
+Between January and September 2016, 488 measles cases were reported in England and Wales in 2016.
 This is more than five times as many as the total number of cases in 2015.
 The majority of cases of measles have been in people who are unvaccinated.
 A significant number of cases have been linked to music festivals and other large public events.
-Public Health England is advising all young people to check that they are vaccinated against measles before they go to events like these.
+Public Health England is advising people to check that they are vaccinated against measles before they go to events like these.
 For more information see the Public Health England news story .

 Single measles, mumps and rubella vaccines are not available in the UK through the NHS.
 For more information about why this is the case, see the statement from Public Health England .